 While the most obvious raffle prizes are items donated by local retail and manufacturing companies, it’s also good to think outside the box.
 Items and experiences that can’t be bought ‘off the shelf’ make extra-special raffle prizes and will have visitors queuing up to win.
 Do any of the parents own anything as luxurious as a holiday cottage they would offer for a week?
 Are there any creative parents who would be prepared to produce a piece of artwork?

-If this really doesn't sound like your community, how about a couple of hours' cleaning or gardening?
+If this really doesn’t sound like your community, how about a couple of hours’ cleaning or gardening?
 Or can the best baker on the PTA offer to bake a special cake?
 Are any of your parents personal trainers, yoga instructors or mobile beauticians?
 Donating a voucher is an easy way for them to drum up new business.
-By the time your raffle is drawn, you should have a selection of different prizes that will appeal to all.
+By the time of the draw, you should have a selection of different prizes that will appeal to all.
 Remember, the more prizes, the greater the chance of winning for each ticket purchased.

 Buy a prize

-Of course, spending money on prizes will reduce your profits on the day, so make sure you plan to sell enough tickets to cover the extra outgoings.
+Of course, spending money on prizes will reduce your profits on the day, so aim to sell enough tickets to cover the extra outgoings.
 Visit the Gambling Commission for more details on different types of raffle.